 The typical destination for gap year students everywhere, Thailand is a very popular choice, and with good reason.
 It offers both the chance to make a real difference in the lives of the children there and the chance to travel to an exciting and truly beautiful location.

-Living costs are not especially high, particularly in more rural areas, so you will be able to make your salary stretch further.
+Living costs are not especially high, particularly in more rural areas or areas outside of Bangkok (like Chiang Mai), so you will be able to make your salary stretch further.
 Other benefits include the low cost of travel, giving you the opportunity to explore the region, the delicious cuisine and the world renowned friendliness of the Thai people.

 Thailand is an ideal location for those looking to travel within their country of choice and experience a lifestyle and culture far removed from home life.

 The idyllic Costa Rica really does live up to its name, ‘the rich coast’.
 With its stunning volcanic landscape, azure seas and lush rainforests, it is one of the most beautiful places in the world.
 Most schools here will:

 - help you to organise and pay for the cost of your visa